-Rohtang Pass (or Rohtam Pass) is a high mountain pass at an elevation of 3,979 m (13,054 ft) above the sea level, located on the eastern Pir Panjal Range of the Himalayas.
+Rohtang Pass (or Rohtam Pass) is a high mountain pass at an elevation of 3.979m (13,054ft) above the sea level, located on the eastern Pir Panjal Range of the Himalayas.
 The pass is traversed by the Leh-Manali Highway.
-The pass is closed half a year and each season road crews use GPS to find the road and dig it out again.
+Every new season, the road crew has to struggle with their GPS to dig out the road buried under the layers of snow.
 However, massive and deadly landslides continue, giving the pass its name, which translates to ground of corpses.

 Situated about 53 km from Manali, the pass connects Kullu valley with Lahaul and Spiti which in turn provide access to Leh.
 It’s only open from May to November for motor vehicles and it’s so dangerous the Government of India is building an 8.8km tunnel as an alternative.